avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 # Macros

 Make has a macro facility that performs textual substitution, similar to the macro facility of the C preprocessor.
-To define a macro, add the following line to the top of your makefile:
+To define a macro, you add the following line to the top of your makefile:

 ```makefile
 MACRO_NAME = value